Impact on Young Workers

 • more likely to miss school compared to those who did not experience harassment.

-Impact of Sexual Harassment on Young Worker
+Impact of Sexual Harassment on Young Workers

 Emotional & Psychological: